Skip to content

 NFIB supports permitting reform legislation to reduce energy costs

-What it means: The SPEED Act, a bill that reduces permitting burdens and limits frivolous lawsuits that hinder energy development projects, has passed in the United States House of Representatives.
+What it means: The United States House of Representatives passed the SPEED Act, which reduces permitting burdens and limits frivolous lawsuits that hinder energy development projects.
 The bill now moves on to the Senate for a vote.
-NFIB sent a letter to Congress in support of The SPEED Act.

 Our take: Rising energy costs are a top priority for small businesses across the country.
 It is crucial to reform the current permitting process that delays and cancels critical projects.